 The Proper Cover Letter Format

-A cover letter is a formal business letter that adds context to your job application documents, such as your resume, CV or portfolio.
+A good cover letter is a one-page document that adds context to your resume, CV or portfolio.

 • A standard business letter layout.